apache/iceberg/README.md

 The [Iceberg format specification][iceberg-spec] is stable.

-The core Java library can be found in this repository and is considered the reference implementation for other libraries.
+The core Java library is located in this repository and is the reference implementation for other libraries.

 [Documentation][iceberg-docs] is available for all libraries and integrations.